 Visit Keukenhof near Lisse on an easy day trip tour or public transportation from Amsterdam, Schiphol Airport, and other cities in Holland to see tulips and other flowers in the world’s largest bulb flower park.

 Keukenhof in the Netherlands claims to be the world’s largest flower park.
 Each year, Keukenhof is open only two months in spring to show off the best of Dutch tulips, crocuses, narcissus (daffodils), and other bulb flowers.
-Keukenhof is an easy day-trip destination from Amsterdam, Schiphol Airport, and most cities in Holland.
+Keukenhof is a popular day-trip tour destination from Amsterdam, Schiphol Airport, and most cities in Holland.
 The park is popular with visitors of all age groups – from families with small children to tour groups of pensioners that tend to recall that the park was better on a most memorable visit x years ago.
 Buy skip-the-line tickets online — advance time-slot reservation tickets are essential to visit Keukenhof.

-Note: Entry tickets for Keukenhof sold out for the Easter vacations and some other sunny weekends in 2022 and 2023.
+In 2024, Keukenhof is open from 21 March to 12 May 2024.
+Entry tickets for Keukenhof sold out for the Easter vacations and some other sunny weekends in 2022 and 2023.
 On such busy days, tickets may still be available with transportation from Amsterdam or with other guided tours.

 Visit Keukenhof Gardens in the Netherlands